koopjs/koop/packages/featureserver/README.md

   filtersApplied: {
     geometry: Boolean, // true if a geometric filter has already been applied to the data
     where: Boolean, // true if a sql-like where filter has already been applied to the data
-    offset: Boolean // true if the result offset has already been applied to the data }
+    offset: Boolean // true if the result offset has already been applied to the data,
+    projection: Boolean // true if the result data has already been projected }
   count: Number // pass count if the number of features in a query has been pre-calculated }